I Modi: Giulio Romano and Marcantonio Raimondi edition (around 1524–1527)

-The engravings were published by Marcantonio in 1524, and led to his imprisonment by Pope Clement VII and the destruction of all copies of the illustrations.
+The engravings were published by Marcantonio in 1524, and led to his imprisonment by Pope Clement VII and the destruction of all copies of the engravings.

-Giulio Romano did not become aware of the engravings by Raimondi until the poet Pietro Aretino came to see his paintings.
-These are the paintings that Raimondi is thought to have based his engravings on and Romano was still working on these paintings when Aretino came to visit.
+Giulio Romano did not become aware of the engravings by Marcantonio until the poet Pietro Aretino came to see his paintings.
+These are the paintings that Marcantonio is thought to have based his engravings on and Romano was still working on these paintings when Aretino came to visit.
 Romano was not prosecuted since—unlike Marcantonio—his images were not intended for public consumption, and he was not in the Papal States.

-Aretino then composed sixteen explicit sonnets to accompany the paintings/engravings, and secured Marcantonio's release from prison.
+Aretino then composed sixteen explicit sonnets to accompany the engravings, and secured Marcantonio's release from prison.

-I Modi was then published a second time in 1527, now with the sonnets that have given them the traditional English title Aretino's Postures.
+I modi was then published a second time in 1527, now with the sonnets that have given them the traditional English title Aretino's Postures.
 It is thought that this is the first time erotic text and images were combined, though the papacy once more seized all the copies it could find.
-It is thought Raimondi escaped prison on this second occasion, but the suppression on both occasions was comprehensive.
+It is thought Marcantonio escaped prison on this second occasion, but the suppression on both occasions was comprehensive.

-There are presently no remaining copies of the first edition or the second edition of the "I modi" that contained the engravings by Raimondi.
+There are presently no remaining copies of the first or second edition of I modi.
+The images that were in these two editions of I modi are thought to have been copied several times.

-Agostino Veneziano copy of "I modi"
+Agostino Veneziano copy (around 1530)

-It is thought that Agostino Veneziano may have engraved a single replacement set of engravings based on a set of drawings that were offset from when Marcantonio created the engravings for "I modi".
+It is thought that Agostino Veneziano may have created a single replacement set of engravings for the images created by Giulio and Marcantonio in I modi.
+There is one whole image as well as nine fragments cut from seven engravings that are in the British Museum, and it is thought that all of these images come from this replacement set of engravings by Agostino.
+These engravings by Agostino are dated to around 1530.

-It is thought that this replacement set of images is where both the nine partial fragments cut from seven engravings and the whole image of one single engraving in the Biritish Museum have come from.
+There is an engraving of Leda and the Swan in the British Museum that is thought to be by Agostino Veneziano, and it is thought to have been created in around 1524 to 1527.
+It is speculated that this engraving has been based on an engraving from I modi by Giulio and Marcantonio.
+The engraving is the same size and format as the I modi engravings, and it is speculated that it may be based on a design by Giulio Romano.

-It is thought that Agostino created this replacement set of engravings with the help of other people.
-This replacement is thought to have been created in a different style to that of Marcantonios originals.
+It is thought that as well as Agostino Veneziano there were other people who contributed to the creation of this replacement set of engravings.